brandonbloom/fipp/doc/primitives.md

 # Pretty Document Primitives

 Fipp's pretty printer engine accepts a "pretty document" which is a tree of these primitive nodes.
-Each node is a vector tagged with a keyword in as its first-element.
+Each node is a vector tagged with a keyword as its first-element.
 Common patterns have shorthand representations.
 The behavior of and shorthands for each primitive are described below.